 2016 Taking place in Wolfe Tone Square in Dublin 1, on 15th May, Family Day Festival provided all children with the opportunity to celebrate their family by drawing their family on our specially created One Family, Family Tree.
 This tree now proudly stands in Cherish House.

-2017 One Family celebrates its 45th anniversary in 2017.
-We will also say farewell to Cherish House, this wonderful building that means so much to us.
-To enable us to provide services to more clients in a building that meets their needs, we are moving to a newer building in Smithfield.
-We will take all of the memories of Cherish House with us as we support many more families to create happier futures.
+2017 One Family celebrated its 45th anniversary in 2017.
+We also said farewell to Cherish House.
+To enable us to provide services to more clients in a building that meets their needs, we moved to a newer building in Smithfield.
+We took all of the memories of Cherish House with us as we supported many more families to create happier futures.

 Today We continue to work to affect positive change and achieve equality and social inclusion for all one-parent families in Ireland.
 We look forward to many more years of achievement for our leading and radical organisation.
 You can read and/or download our current Strategy 2016-2018 here, and we invite you to get involved.